Avoid These Latest Scams

 - Sharing messages on your FB page.

-We’re in the middle of hurricane season and scammers, as we know, love to prey on disasters.
+Scammers prey on people during natural disasters such as hurricanes.
 These scams come in the form of charity scams, FEMA application fees, and debris cleanup.

 Scammers are sending text messages and emails impersonating companies like UPS or FedEx stating you have a package waiting for pickup.
 They provide a shortened url for you to click to track the package.
 Once you click this URL it can install malware on your device or ask for your personal information.